This article was previously published on 7/30/2019.

 Ideas to Make Homework Fun for Elementary, Middle and High Schoolers

-From preschool to grade 12 and beyond, many kids find homework assignments boring or simply get restless when asked to sit down and study – but that doesn't mean they all need the same kind of motivation.
+Many kids find homework assignments boring or simply get restless when asked to sit down and study – but that doesn't mean they all need the same kind of motivation.
 Avoid a one-size-fits-all approach to homework help by using these age-appropriate tips.

 Elementary School Homework Tips

 - Create fun focus spaces.
-Kids often work on homework in their rooms or wherever there's a little spare table space – but kids' rooms and common areas are usually filled with distractions!
+Kids often work on homework in their rooms or wherever there's a little spare table space – but kids' rooms and common areas are usually filled with distractions.
 Before this school year starts, create a special "homework zone" in part of the home that's more peaceful.
-(A "homework fort" is always a hit with young kids, as long as it's well lit!)
+(A "homework fort" is always a hit with young kids, as long as it's well lit.)
 Stock this area with lots of colorful school supplies so there's no reason to leave until their homework is all done.

 - Beat the clock.
 Young kids love racing to the finish.
 Make homework more like a race by setting up timed challenges.
 For example, count how many words they can spell correctly or math problems they can solve in the span of 5 minutes.
 The next day, challenge your kid to beat their own record.
-(A little competition can work great with siblings, too!)
+(A little competition can work great with siblings, too.)

 - Try learning apps.
 Support the subjects your kid studies in school with apps that make learning about it more fun.
 This tip is especially helpful for subjects that you or your kid struggle with.
 Some of our favorite educational apps include DragonBox for math, Spelling Stage for spelling, and DuoLingo, which offers learning-based games in Spanish, French and many other languages.

 - Team up with tunes.
 Just like the Alphabet Song teaches kids their ABCs, there are plenty of songs out there to help specific subjects stick.
-Search YouTube to find songs covering a range of subjects, including the planets in our solar system, the days of the week and months of the year, U.S. states and capitals, how to add or subtract, and pretty much any other educational topic you can imagine!
-If you can't find a song on a given subject, try making one up together!
+Search YouTube to find songs covering a range of subjects, including the planets in our solar system, the days of the week and months of the year, U.S. states and capitals, how to add or subtract, and pretty much any other educational topic you can imagine.
+If you can't find a song on a given subject, try making one up together.

 Middle School Homework Tips